dynamsoft-docs/barcode-reader-docs/programming/c/index.md

 # Dynamsoft Barcode Reader - for C Language Documentation

-The C Language documentation mainly consists of two parts.
-One is the [User Guide](#getting-started) that provides a brief guide for how to integrate the Dynamsoft Barcode Reader to your application or run the samples.
-The other is the [API Reference](#api-reference) that offers the manual of interfaces used for reading barcodes.
+This is the main page of Dynamsoft Barcode Reader SDK documentation for C Language.
+Go to [User Guide](#getting-started) which provides a brief guide for how to integrate the Dynamsoft Barcode Reader to your application or run the samples.
+Go to [API Reference](#api-reference) which offers the manual of interfaces used for reading barcodes.